ChaCyChavez/MalICSiApp_CMSC128_A5L/README.md

 ```
 * `git clone https://github.com/EddieVallejos/MalICSiApp_CMSC128_A5L.git`
 * `cd MalICSiApp_CMSC128_A5L`

+To obtain packages that the back-end will be using..
 * `npm install`

 To obtain packages that the front-end will be using..